The Waterline Live - Connecting to COP26

 Remote contributions from:

-International Centre for Climate Change and Development (ICCCAD), Director – Prof. Saleemul Huq.
+International Centre for Climate Change and Development (ICCCAD), Director – Prof. Saleemul Huq

 #Accenture, Managing Director, Global Lead Renewables and Energy Transition - Melissa Stark.